ICHIRINSOU/ICHIRINSOU/README.md

+- Hi👋 This is 阿易/RE🎉
+- A working Nooooob🥬
- Do not go gentle into that good night 💫
+- Do not go gentle into that good night 💫